SMcQueen2023/skills-github-pages/index.md

 Hi, I'm **Scott McQueen**, a certified data engineer with expertise in cloud-based infrastructures, data analysis, and project management.
 I specialize in building robust data pipelines, optimizing data workflows, and crafting insightful visualizations that drive impactful decisions.

 ## About Me
-- **Master's in Applied Business Analytics** (American Public University System)
+- **Experience**: Over 5 years of experience in data analytics/engineering across security, international freight, and accounting sectors
-- **Certifications**: Azure Data Engineer, SAFe POPM, PMP, and more
+- **M.S.
+Applied Business Analytics (In Progress)**: American Public University
-- **Experience**: Managing technical and non-technical projects across various industries, focusing on delivering high-quality solutions under pressure.
+- **Certifications**: Azure Data Engineer, PMI PMP, SAFe POPM and more

 Explore my portfolio to see how I blend technical expertise and strategic thinking to solve complex business challenges.